How To Pass Your E-Tray Exercise (Includes Practice Test Exercise)

 You can get try more e-tray tests that are used by employers here and here.
 They’re not free, but they will show you exactly what to expect and are a must for people who want to do everything possible to increase their chances of success.

 Nothing will improve your ability to perform strongly on the day more than practise.
 Practising improves your skill and confidence and also reduces stress and anxiety on the day.
-(Which makes it a no-brainer in my book.)
+(Which makes it a no-brainer in our book.)

 - Do you have to take a numerical reasoning test or a verbal reasoning test?
 If so you may want to check out the aptitude tests section of the site.